Frame forecasting in cine MRI using the PCA respiratory motion model: comparing recurrent neural networks trained online and transformers: Materials and methods

 \subsection{Breathing motion modeling with PCA}

-Given each \gls{MR} image sequence, \gls{DIR} between the initial \gls{2D} frame (at time $t_1$) and that at time $t$ is performed using the pyramidal iterative Lucas-Kanade optical flow algorithm \cite{lucas1981iterative, bouguet2001pyramidal}, following the practical implementation in \cite{pohl2022prediction} (with a straightforward adaptation from \gls{3D} to \gls{2D}).
-In the following, we denote by $\vec{u}(\vec{x}, t)$ the push-forward \gls{2D} local deformation vector at pixel $\vec{x}$ and time $t$, which satisfies the local brightness constancy assumption by definition:
+For each \gls{MR} image sequence, \gls{DIR} between the initial frame (at time $t_1$) and the frame at time $t$ is performed using the pyramidal, iterative Lucas--Kanade optical-flow algorithm \cite{lucas1981iterative, bouguet2001pyramidal, fleet2006optical}, following the implementation in \cite{pohl2022prediction} (with a straightforward adaptation from \gls{3D} to \gls{2D}).
+In the following, $\vec{u}(\vec{x}, t)$ denotes the push-forward \gls{2D} deformation vector at pixel $\vec{x}$ and time $t$, satisfying the local brightness constancy assumption, by definition:

 We optimize the optical-flow parameters for each sequence via grid search, minimizing the registration error averaged over its first 28.3s (Appendix \ref{appendix: chest MR image registration optimization}).